alejball/cse15l-lab-reports/CSE15l-Lab-3.md

     biomed/1472-6882-1-10.txt:393:          become temporarily crazy.
 Based on experiences like plos/journal.pbio.0020101.txt:13:        look at you as if you are crazy.
 They see an idyllic, sentimental movie, with beautiful

-Here we searched for the string "crazy" using the `grep -i` command.
+Here we searched for the string "crazy" using the `grep -n "string" <Path>` command.
 We got four appearances and we can see they are printed to the terminal in the format of `<Path>:<line number>   "string where crazy appears"` because we searched through many files.
 Thanks to the addition of `-n` to the `grep` command, we also know on which line "crazy" appears.

 **Example 2**